 Recent research shows that 70% of cyberattacks exploit software vulnerabilities, highlighting the critical need for secure software development and effective DevSecOps security practices.
+Understanding the types of software security helps organizations decide which is better software engineering or cyber security and even explore roles such as becoming a web security developer.

 Understanding Cybersecurity in Software Development and the Secure SDLC

 Cybersecurity in development involves embedding security into every phase of the secure software development life cycle (SDLC).
 This proactive approach ensures risks are identified early, minimizing vulnerabilities before deployment.
+People new to the field often compare web development vs cyber security or web development or cyber security to choose their career path.

 The secure SDLC includes: